AmirArdroudi/AmirArdroudi.github.io/content/projects/Block-Heroes.md

 ![Block Hereos logo](images/bhlogo.png)

 ---
-Block Heroes is a Tetris-clone game. you can play [Block Heroes](https://gamejolt.com/games/blockheroes/515039) in GameJolt
+Block Heroes is an experimental game based on Tetris, built with Ariyana engine, which has online multiplayer capability and replay system (you can watch back the entire game that you played).
+It can be played [Block Heroes](https://gamejolt.com/games/blockheroes/515039) in GameJolt.